fhiso/legacy-format/data-model-noTag.md

 ## Concrete Types   {#ConcreteTypes}

-The following is a list of known structure types, organized by URI.
+The following is a list of known structure types, organized by IRI.
-Note that a single URI may be used by several types in different contexts.
+Note that a single IRI may be used by several types in different contexts.

 {.note ...} The GEDCOM specification was authored by the Church of Jesus Christ of Latter-Day Saints and contains several types specific to that church, including